Aman0509/learningSystemDesign/README.md

 File storage is a solution to store data as files and present it to its final users as a hierarchical directories structure.
 The main advantage is to provide a user-friendly solution to store and retrieve files.
 To locate a file in file storage, the complete path of the file is required.
 It is economical and easily structured and is usually found on hard drives, which means that they appear exactly the same for the user and on the hard drive.

+Please note that the hierarchical directories structure is possible with the file system like NTFS, ext4, etc. which acts as a layer between the user and the physical storage, however, ultimately, file data on hard disc is saved into the blocks because that's how storage devices work at the hardware level.

 Example: [Amazon EFS](https://aws.amazon.com/efs), [Azure files](https://azure.microsoft.com/en-in/services/storage/files), [Google Cloud Filestore](https://cloud.google.com/filestore), etc.

 ## Block storage

 Block storage divides data into blocks (chunks) and stores them as separate pieces.
 Each block of data is given a unique identifier, which allows a storage system to place the smaller pieces of data wherever it is most convenient.

 Block storage also decouples data from user environments, allowing that data to be spread across multiple environments.
 This creates multiple paths to the data and allows the user to retrieve it quickly.
-When a user or application requests data from a block storage system, the underlying storage system reassembles the data blocks and presents the data to the user or application
+When a user or application requests data from a block storage system, the underlying storage system reassembles the data blocks and presents the data to the user or application.

 Example: [Amazon EBS](https://aws.amazon.com/ebs).